brittanyrw/year-in-music-2024/docs/setup.md

 * If you already have a Contentful account and space, have at least one slot available for a new content type.

 ### For the code (frontend) of the project
 * Download the latest version of Node.
+You need at least Node version 18.17.0.